gsprs-pku/gsprs-pku.github.io/index.markdown

             </tr>
             <tr>
 		<td>11/2022</td>
-                <td>We invited Dr. Lingchao Huang from CU Boulder to give a virtual talk on deep learning on 11/9.</td>
+                <td>Dr. Lingchao Huang from CU Boulder was invited to give a virtual talk on deep learning on 11/9.</td>
             </tr>
             <tr>
                 <td>10/2022</td>